 - enjoying the positive aspects of a private foundation without the accompanying administrative burdens.

 This option allows donors to direct grants to a particular area of interest, such as social services, the arts or the environment.
 Field-of-Interest Funds are best suited to donors whose goals may include:

 - addressing issues pertaining to one or more specific charitable causes or making an impact on a particular area of concern in the community; and/or

 - gaining assurance that if specific charitable organizations serving their current areas of interest change their mission or effectiveness over time, the intended impact will remain unaffected as the causes will still be served.

-The minimum amount needed to establish any type of fund, with the exception of Educational Awards, is $5,000 (over a period of five years).
-The minimum required to establish an Educational Award is $10,000.
+The minimum amount needed to establish any type of fund is $5,000 (over a period of five years).

 For further information about establishing a fund, please contact Dan Brunette at 613-236-1616 ext.
 224.